t-kasparaitis/Job-Scraper/ReadMe.md

 # This sets JAVA_HOME that will be used for PySpark:
 export JAVA_HOME=$(dirname $(dirname $(readlink -f $(which java)))) export PATH=$JAVA_HOME/bin:$PATH
+# This is the driver needed for PySpark to communicate with Postgre:
+export CLASSPATH=$CLASSPATH:/home/tkasparaitis/airflow_env/lib/python3.11/site-packages/pyspark/jars/postgresql-42.7.3.jar
 # The following avoids having to activate the venv each time a new WSL session starts.
 # This needs to be at the end of the bashrc file:
 source /home/tkasparaitis/airflow_env/bin/activate